-At least one elementary Student Teaching assignment must be in a classroom where a minimum of 25 percent of the student population is ethnically different from the student teacher or, at the secondary level, where 25 percent are ethnically different from the student teacher in one of their assigned periods of student teaching.
+The elementary Student Teaching assignment must be in a classroom where a minimum of 25 percent of the student population is ethnically different from the student teacher or.
+At the secondary level, one class period must have at least 25 percent of the student population who are ethnically different from the student teacher.